10 Best Dark Web Credential Monitoring Tools (2026)

 Find exposed employee passwords in stealer logs and dark web markets before attackers exploit them.

-• Dark web credential monitoring tools scan stealer logs, criminal forums, and third-party breaches for your organization’s exposed passwords.
+• Dark web credential monitoring tools scan stealer logs, hacker forums, and third-party breaches for your organization’s exposed passwords.

-• The best tools offer API access, real-time alerting, and coverage of stealer log channels where fresh credentials appear first.
+• The best tools deliver alerts via webhook or email within minutes, with coverage of infostealer log channels where fresh credentials appear first.

-• Stolen credentials can be exploited within hours.
-Early detection enables password resets before attackers strike.
+• Stolen credentials can be exploited within hours of leaking.
+Early detection lets you reset passwords before attackers use them.

 Your employees’ passwords are already circulating on criminal marketplaces.
 IBM X-Force 2025 reports an 84% increase in phishing emails delivering infostealers.
 These infections harvest credentials from browsers and sell them within hours.